Murad III: Sons

 In addition to these, a European braggart, Alexander of Montenegro, claimed to be the lost son of Murad III and Safiye Sultan, presenting himself with the name of Şehzade Yahya and claiming the throne for it.
 His claims were never proven and appear dubious to say the least.

 Daughters

-Murad had more than thirty daughters still alive at his death in 1595, of whom nineteen died of plague (or smallpox) in 1598.
+According to Mustafa Selaniki, Murad had twenty-seven daughters still alive at his death in 1595, of whom nineteen died of plague (or smallpox) in 1598.

 It is not known if and how many daughters may have died before him.

 Known daughters of Murad III are: